NVIDIA/NeMo-Skills/docs/pipelines/training.md

 This will run training on 8 nodes of 8 GPUs, using 4 dependent slurm jobs.
 You can adjust the number of epochs and steps as shown below.
-The training will finish earlier once either the specified number of epochs or steps is reached.
+The training will finish once either the specified number of epochs or steps is reached.

 ```bash
     ++sft.max_num_epochs=2 \
     ++sft.max_num_steps=1000 \
 ```

-It is also recommended to tune the micro batch size and tensor parallel parameters for optimal performance.
+It is also recommended to tune the micro batch size, max sequence length and parallelism parameters for optimal performance.
+If sequence packing is enabled (default) it's recommended to keep micro batch size as 1 and instead increase sequence packing length when GPU memory isn't used fully.

 For dense models (e.g., Qwen3-8B), adjusting these settings can significantly improve training efficiency.